-- 30.1 The Board will follow best practice in enforcement including adoption of the best Regulation Principles and the Hampton Standards, namely, that its actions will be: proportional, accountable, consistent, transparent and targeted. - 30.2 Renfrewshire Council have agreed to appoint two Licensing Standards Officers (LSOs) (i) to investigate allegations of unlicensed activities, (ii) to ensure that licence conditions are complied with and (iii) to provide information, guidance and a mediation service.
+- 30.1 The Board will follow best practice in enforcement including adoption of the best Regulation Principles and the Hampton Standards, namely, that its actions will be: proportional, accountable, consistent, transparent and targeted. - 30.2 Renfrewshire Council have appointed two Licensing Standards Officers (LSOs) (i) to investigate allegations of unlicensed activities, (ii) to ensure that licence conditions are complied with and (iii) to provide information, guidance and a mediation service.
 It is a mandatory condition of the Act that the LSOs are fully trained thus enabling them to carry out their functions efficiently.
-The LSOs will be members of the Renfrewshire Licensing Forum. - 30.3 Initially, it is anticipated that resources will be targeted towards high-risk premises and activities that require greater attention whilst a lighter touch will be provided in respect of low-risk premises which are well operated.
+The LSOs will be members of the Renfrewshire Licensing Forum. - 30.3 The Act provides that Licensing Standards Officers' general functions include providing information and guidance; supervising compliance by licence holders with licensing legislation and their licence conditions and providing mediation.
+Premises covered by a premises licence are visited by Licensing Standards Officers for their compliance with licensing legislation and licence conditions.
+Where a premises licence has recently been issued, or where a variation (other than a minor variation) has been granted, Licensing Standards